-If you are considering applying to work with me, I appreciate your interest in Auburn University’s Department of Fisheries & Allied Aquacultures and my own research in marine invertebrate restoration, fisheries & aquaculture.
+If you are considering applying to work with me, I appreciate your interest in Auburn University’s School of Fisheries, Aquaculture and Aquatic Sciences and my own research in marine invertebrate restoration, fisheries & aquaculture.

 In my role as an advisor, I seek to first determine what you hope to accomplish both in terms of your research but also in regards to what you hope to accomplish after you obtain your degree.
 Based on this information (and the ongoing conversation we would have about this because goals can change), I will attempt to provide you with goal-appropriate challenges that will demand your best work, as well as opportunities to excel professionally.
 Each student in my lab will be conducting research at a level appropriate to peer-reviewed publication.

 In regards to student research, I emphasize independent thought and actively encourage each student to formulate the questions that will drive his or her research.
 I will offer suggestions and advice, but my preference is to have you develop an aptitude for selecting your own questions as I believe this is one of the most significant skills that can be acquired during the pursuit of a graduate degree.
 I will actively help you hone your questions to testable hypotheses and developing rigorous experimental designs.

 I strongly encourage and support student attendance and presentations at professional scientific meetings.
 I also urge my students to focus on producing peer-reviewed publications.
 I believe it is my role to provide you with opportunities to excel, helping you take advantage of your strengths while addressing any gaps.

 In return, I expect my students first and foremost to bring their own motivation and enthusiasm to both their own work but also that of the lab.
 I expect you to take pride in your work and strive to do more than is required.
 There will be many long days and lots of hard work.
 Lastly, I expect that you share my desire to carry out high-quality applied research that is relevant to members of the community.